Disruption, Innovation, Big Data, IoT, SaaS, Digital freight forwarders, Blockchain.. No its not a Thesaurus test..

 These tools are all (or should be) designed to assist the customer, whether you are a buyer, seller, trader, forwarder, NVOCC or shipping line to conduct their business smoothly and efficiently..

-I recently wrote about Vintage Shipping – the way it was done..
-If we critically compare Vintage Shipping and Contemporary Shipping, we can see that the main beneficiaries from the technological advances from then and now has been
+I recently wrote about Vintage Shipping – the way it was done and when we critically compare Vintage Shipping and Contemporary Shipping, we can see that the main beneficiaries from the technological advances from then and now has been

 - Communication – has been the biggest beneficiary as contemporary communications have made things so much simpler and easier for EVERYONE.
 Anyone can access anything from anywhere such as bookings, freight rates etc..